renreine/thumbs-app-policies/privacy-policy.md

 - To send relevant push notifications

 ## Contact Us
-If you have questions or concerns, email us at: [support@thumbsgame.app](mailto:support@thumbsgame.app)
+If you have questions or concerns, email us at: [support](mailto:rene.reinertsen@gmail.com)